gutehall/vagrant-customer/README.md

 * Infracost

 ### Note
-If installing the Google Cloud CLI, please comment out the Minikube and Kubectl installation in the main function.
+If installing the Google Cloud CLI, do not select Minikube and Kubectl from the list since they are included in the bundle.

 ### Feedback and Contributions
 Your feedback and contributions to enhance this setup are greatly appreciated.
 Feel free to suggest improvements or additions.